jiangmizzz/my-website/_posts/2025-10-28-1myfirstpost.md

 ## Details & Insights
 ### Install Jekyll on MacOS
 This is the first barrier I encountered.
-MacOS does not support install Jekyll directly, otherwise you'll suffer from the trouble of installation failure and error `jekyll: command not found`.
+MacOS does not support installing Jekyll directly, otherwise you'll suffer from the trouble of installation failure and error `jekyll: command not found`.

 To solve this problem, I tried to search the answer on Stack Overflow and have asked genAI for many times, but it didn't work.
 Finally, I refered to this [official guidance](https://jekyllrb.com/docs/installation/macos/) and successfully solved the problem by installing the `chruby`.
 It was really helpful.